 February and January are pretty identical.
 Like President’s Day week, avoid the first few days after the New Year here.
 Otherwise, there will be next to no crowds.
 It’s an excellent time to go to the parks honestly, especially if you like to visit when it’s a little cooler.
 I know that’s not everyone’s preference though so that’s why, along with a lack of special event, January doesn’t rank in the upper tier.

 A huge pro for October is that you’re in the heart of Halloween season.
 The parks are in all of their fall décor and the temperature actually feels like autumn at times.
 The downside is that the month is surprisingly crowded with a few school holidays and then Halloween.
 Ultimately, the pros outweigh the cons due to Pumpkin Mickey, attraction layovers and other unique surprises.
-The Oogie Boogie Bash is also ongoing if you’re lucky enough to get tickets.
+The Oogie Boogie Bash at DCA is also ongoing if you’re lucky enough to get tickets.

 Similar to October, November is great because the Christmas decorations come up mid-month but there’s Thanksgiving and Veteran Day crowds to compete with.
-If you can avoid those two holidays then this is a good time to visit.
+If you can avoid those two holidays then this is a great time to visit.
 This sneaks in above October mainly because I like the Christmas décor more than Halloween at Disneyland Resort, but it’s a close one!